salsita/inStyle/README.md

 ## 1) Append

-Appending a state to an existing parent is done with the `^` special character, each additional use targeting a higher parent.
+Appending a state to an existing parent is done with the `^` special character.
+Each additional use of this character targets a higher parent (works the same for all features).

 ```Sass
 .my-app